 The approach to this decision was worrying: despite its appalling impact on civil rights, the Directive was completed in just three months, the shortest legislative procedure to date since the EU's birth.

 The EU Data Retention Directive (2006/24 / EC)

 On March 15, 2006, the EU Data Retention Directive (2006/24 / EC) came into effect.
-It required EU member states to incorporate the storage of traffic and location data as well as data to establish the identity of the respective participants into national law.
-Providers were required to retain the connection details of almost all communications for a minimum of six months and a maximum of two years for the purpose of investigating, detecting, and prosecuting serious crime.
+It required EU member states to incorporate the storage of traffic and location data, as well as data to establish the identity of the respective participants, into national law.
+Additionally, providers were required to retain the connection details of almost all communications for a minimum of six months and a maximum of two years for the purpose of investigating, detecting, and prosecuting serious crime.

 The directive overruled the hitherto valid, fundamental prohibition on the storage of traffic and location data by persons other than the user himself or without his consent.